Raheem Mostert: Philadelphia Eagles

 After going undrafted during the 2015 NFL draft, Mostert signed as an undrafted free agent with the Philadelphia Eagles.
 He had an excellent preseason; between his 157 rushing yards and 191 receiving yards, totaling for 348 yards, Mostert led the NFL in yards from the line of scrimmage in the preseason.
 He also added in five kick returns for 162 yards.
-Despite this effort, Mostert was ultimately cut on September 4 in preparation for the Eagles having to cut their roster down to 53, but he was signed to the practice squad two days later.
+Despite this effort, Mostert was cut on September 4 in preparation for the Eagles having to cut their roster down to 53, but was signed to the practice squad two days later.

 Miami Dolphins (first stint)

 On September 14, 2015, the Miami Dolphins signed Mostert off the Eagles' practice squad.
 He returned two kicks for 57 yards for the Dolphins during a Week 2 23–20 road loss to the Jacksonville Jaguars.

 On October 13, Mostert was released by the Dolphins in hopes of moving him down to practice squad.